d-velop/dvelop-sdk-cs/README.md

 </ItemGroup>
 ```

-The most recent version can be instzalled from [nuget.org](https://www.nuget.org/packages/Dvelop.Sdk)
+The most recent version can be installed from [nuget.org](https://www.nuget.org/packages/Dvelop.Sdk)

-A running Application, which uses this SDK can be found at [github.com](https://github.com/d-velop/dvelop-app-template-cs)
+A running Application, which uses this SDK can be found at [github.com/d-velop/dvelop-app-template-cs](https://github.com/d-velop/dvelop-app-template-cs)

 ## Contributing